katlande/Schboop/README.md

-# Schboop
+# Example
-The only runelite plugin approved by Robert Prime
+An example greeter plugin